 Prerequisites: MATH 142 or MATH 143 or qualifying score on the mathematics skills assessment.

 ENGR 115 Introduction to Computing for Engineers 3 Credits (3,0)

-This is an introductory course in programming and computing for scientists and engineers.
-The course introduces students to the following aspects of software engineering: specification, requirements, design, code, and test.
-This course uses a problem-solving approach for developing algorithms.
-The following topics will be included: data types and related operations, looping, decision, input/output, functions, arrays, files, and plotting.
+This is an introductory course in computer programming for scientists and engineers.
+This course introduces students to aspects of algorithm design and software development including specification of the problem, design of a solution, implementation of code, and testing.
+This course applies a problem-solving approach to developing algorithms.
+Algorithms are implemented and utilize the following topics: data types and related operations; looping; decision; input/output; functions; arrays; and files.

 ENGR 120 Graphical Communications 3 Credits (3,0)

 Students will use free-hand pencil sketching and CAD as tools for graphical communication of engineering designs.
 Topics include the standard form for design graphics and view layout, orthographic projection, section and auxiliary views, dimensioning, and tolerancing.

 ENGR 330 Signals & Systems 3 Credits (3,0)